arangodb/docs/3.10/arangosearch-views-search-alias.md

 ## View Definition

-A Search Alias View is configured via an object containing a set of View-specific configuration directives, allowing you to add inverted indexes:
+A `search-alias` View is configured via an object containing a set of View-specific configuration directives, allowing you to add inverted indexes:

 - **name** (string, _immutable_): the View name